Home

 Setting The Stage for Complex Life

-The Precambrian is the first time period of the earth.
+The Precambrian time is a super eon that encompasses 3 eons, the Hadean, the Archaen, and the Proterozoic.
+It is The first and longest subdivision of time for the earth.
 The earth took form about 4.5 billion years ago.
 For the first 4 billion years of that time, the Earth was growing and changing.
-The only living things during this time were one-celled organisms.

-The Hadean Time actually came first, but it is not a geologic time period.
+The Hadean Time was the first eon, but it is not a geologic time period.
 It was the time when the earth was molten and had not yet formed a crust.
 It is not a geologic time because there were no rocks yet.

 Volcanoes